How will school know if children need extra help?

 We see a wide range of concerns in school.

 - Some children may be working below age expected levels in Literacy and Numeracy which would indicate extra support may be needed.
 Some children may have specific learning difficulties e.g. dyslexia.
 Children may also have low scores on standardized tests e.g. reading/spelling age.
 It is important to remember that slow progress and low attainment does not necessarily mean that a child has special educational needs.
 However, it may be an indicator of a range of learning difficulties or disabilities.
-Equally it should not be assumed that attainment in line with age expected levels means that there is no learning difficulty or disability
+Equally it should not be assumed that attainment in line with age expected steps means that there is no learning difficulty or disability

 - Information passed from a child’s previous school may indicate that a child has a difficulty and support will need to be continued.